Kansas City Digital Marketing

 4. Your Target Audience Is On Facebook

 Your target audience is on Facebook.
-Unless your target prospect doesn’t own a phone or have access to a computer I will not accept that we can’t build a campaign to help you target your audience.
+Unless your target prospect doesn’t own a phone or have access to a computer, I will not accept that we can’t build a campaign to help you target your audience.
 79% of online adults use Facebook.
-To put that in a different way 68% of all Americans use Facebook according to PewResearchCenter.
+To put that differently 68% of all Americans use Facebook according to PewResearchCenter.